Correct the Internet

 We built the ‘Correct The Internet’ web tool.
 A website that serves you with biased search results, and clear instructions on how to report them.

 By using each search engine’s inbuilt feedback function to send feedback whenever we find something wrong, we can get the inconsistencies in our search results logged and fixed.
 So we’re collecting the incorrect search results, and have built a tool so you can help us correct them with just a couple of clicks.
-The internet has learnt our bias.
+The internet has learned our bias.
 We created it.
 We have the power to fix it.

 Inspired by activism design the campaign uses a simple duotone scheme of orange and black paired with bold typography to maximise its visibility.

 The mark comes from a combination of the female symbol and Search icon.
-A slight detail in the cross bar of the female symbol doubles as a crossed out device echoing the redaction and search bar used in our ‘statistic’ search query.
+A slight detail in the crossbar of the female symbol doubles as a crossed-out device echoing the redaction and search bar used in our ‘statistic’ search query.

 For the tool, we started with a basic interactive prototype and conducted tests with people - search browsers often move the feedback buttons making it tricky so we had to iterate several times on how to best guide users.
 Also communicating the problem and what users can do.
 We looked at all the leading global search engines and provided instructions for all.